 - advising on where and how improvements can be made for further learning

-- reporting S or N decisions and/or written comments on students’ performance against each outcome.
+- reporting S or N decisions and providing written comments on students’ performance against each outcome.

-Schools may choose this as a basis for reporting to parents.
-In providing this feedback, teachers may give students their marks on individual School-assessed Coursework tasks.
-If providing marks, teachers must advise students that their total School-assessed Coursework scores may change following statistical moderation.
+Schools may choose this as a basis for reporting to a student’s parent(s) or guardian(s).
+In providing this feedback, teachers may give students their marks on individual SAC tasks.
+If providing marks, teachers must advise students that their total SAC scores may change following statistical moderation.

-- about the ‘conditional’ nature of any School-assessed Coursework marks given to students
+- about the conditional nature of any SAC marks given to students

-Although schools may permit students to submit further evidence for satisfactory completion of a unit, students may not submit further tasks for the reconsideration of School-assessed Coursework scores awarded by the school.
+Although schools may permit students to submit further evidence for satisfactory completion of a unit, students may not submit further tasks for the reconsideration of SAC scores awarded by the school.

-If a teacher or student has lost a School-assessed Coursework task, or it has been stolen or damaged, they must complete a written statement explaining the circumstances.
+If a teacher or student has lost a SAC task, or it has been stolen or damaged, they must complete a written statement explaining the circumstances.
 The statement must be signed, dated and filed at the school.
-The principal will determine an initial score for the assessment task, acting on advice from the teacher and on the basis of records kept.
+The school must keep a record but is not required to report it to the VCAA.
+The principal will determine an initial score for the assessment task, acting on advice from the teacher and based on their assessment records.

-This section applies to the School-assessed Tasks for the following Units 3–4 studies:
+The information provided here applies to the SATs for the following Units 3 and 4 studies:

 - Applied Computing